 The Change Control lifecycle is shown in Figure 2.

-Figure 2: < lifecycle
+Figure 2: Change Management lifecycle

 Change Requests must be submitted for new, ongoing or termination of any activity under an appropriate change control management system.

 The change request holder for each change request shall be responsible for promoting the change, and arranging for the provision of additional information, if necessary.
 He shall be responsible for controlling change to ensure timely completion of the process and acceptance of appropriate action in the event of a delay.